 How a bunch of pioneering weirdos carved out their own space in London.

-A sign painted on a building on Freston Road, Notting Hill, marking the Free Independent Republic of Frestonia.
+A sign painted onto a building in Freston Road, Notting Hill, marking the Free Independent Republic of Frestonia.
 All photos by Tony Sleep

 Photographer Tony Sleep—who documented the period in his Frestonia photo series—was one of the microstate’s very first residents.